-If I was engaged I would so copy this wedding.
+If I were engaged I would so copy this wedding.
 I just love their idea of having a whole day to celebrate with friends and family.
-Ernst and Christine decided to “split” their wedding day in two.
-The lovely couple started their big day with a laid-back picnic between the beautiful Franschhoek vineyards.
-They then said their vows, and celebrated their union with a glamourous old world party.
+Ernst and Christine decided to ‘split’ their wedding day in two.
+The lovely couple started their big day with a laid-back picnic surrounded by the beautiful Franschhoek vineyards.
+They then said their vows, and celebrated their union with a glamorous Old World party.

 Tell us your love story?

 Both of us were playing at a big music event at church (Ernst plays saxophone and I play violin).
 He says that when he saw me for the first time, he though: “I am going to marry that girl!”.
 When we eventually started a conversation, we couldn’t stop talking.
 Three weeks later we were dating!

 Did you suspect anything before he popped the question?

 He took me to Mozambique for a “diving” holiday.
 On the third day of this holiday he took me to the most beautiful place on the beach: There were coral stairs leading up to an old broken pier from the pre-war period, leading into to the crystal clear azure blue ocean.
 The sun was setting, and just as we sat down he popped the question.
 He proposed with a temporary pearl ring, knowing that I would probably want to design my own later.